mucsci-students/2024sp-420-PythonA/README.md

 **If you are in the CLI mode, type 'help' for a list of commands.**
 **In the gui, use the menu options available at the top of the screen and/or by right clicking to manipulate the diagram to your needs**

+### Test the project
+'pytest'         - from the source directory of the project, automatically finds and executes all test files.

 ## Authors
 Adam Glick-Lynch, Ganga Acharya, Marshall Feng, Peter Freedman, Tim Moser